-Initially, this was not used in all industries.
+The problem with these types of materials, is that they aren't really suitable for industrial use.
+Then, as techniques developed, a a synthetic material, based on long-chain olefin synthetic polymer, was used, a so-called thermoplastic.Initially, this was not used in all industries.
 Only when its formulation was perfected, making it resistant to heat and light, the use of propylene FIBCs extended to the entire bulk industry.

 Advantages of polypropylene

 - Strong: Being a thermoplastic means that it is ductile and doesn't lose its strength when hot or cold.

-0.9 g / cm³.
-It is one of the most suitable materials for contact with food and chemical products since it is inert, it preserves the chemical and organoleptic properties of the contained product
+- Safe: Polypropylene is one of the safest materials for contact with food and chemical products since it is inert.
+It preserves the chemical and organoleptic properties of the contained product

 Want to know more about all the advantages of FIBCs and their uses?
 Read our previous blogs or ask our experts any question!